Itzemmanuel/MyRealtor/README.md

 # MyRealtor
-MyRealtor is a front-end website for connecting you with your dream house.
+MyRealtor is a landing page for helping you find your dream rental home.